jiange91/lm_compiler/docs/source/user_guide/quickstart.rst

    result = optimized_workflow(question=question, documents=documents)
    print(result)

 You can also evaluate an optimized workflow on your entire test dataset.
-This is defined in your dataloader, where you can split your data into train, validation, and test sets as mentioned above.
+When you define your dataloader, you already split the data into train, validation, and test sets.
+The following command will run the optimized workflow on your test data.

 .. code-block:: bash